 How is super split?

-If you can’t agree on how your super will be divided, you can ask the courts to decide.
+If you can't agree on how to split your super, you can ask the courts to decide.

 What do I need for QSuper accounts?

-Send the settlement: Send a certified copy of your financial agreement or a copy of your court order to the super fund/s, together with a Non-Member Spouse Information Collection form (pdf) if it's a QSuper account.
+Send the settlement.
+Send a certified copy of your financial agreement or a copy of your court order to the super fund/s, together with a Non-Member Spouse Information Collection form (pdf) if it's a QSuper account.

-Documents for QSuper accounts can be sent to:
+Send documents for QSuper accounts to:

 mail icon

-Post: QSuper Member Services, GPO Box 200, Brisbane QLD 4001.
+Post: QSuper Member Services, GPO Box 200, Brisbane QLD 4001

 person icon

-In person: Visit one of our Member Centres.
+In person: Visit one of our Member Centres

 How much does a super split cost?

-What if my former partner has an SMSF?
+What if my ex-partner has an SMSF?

 Superannuation after separation